Student Government of Cerro Coso

 Meet Your SGCC Officers

-Cerro Coso practices Shared Governance, allowing all members of the college community to be represented in governance bodies.
-Specific Shared Governance Teams have student representative spots available.
-Those teams are: Accreditation Steering Committee, Budget Development Committee, Facilities Committee, Professional Development Committee, Program Review Committee, Safety and Security Committee, Outcome Assessment Committee, Student Success and Support Council, and Technology Resource Team.
+Cerro Coso practices Participatory Governance, allowing all members of the college community to be represented in governance bodies.
+Specific Participatory Governance Teams have student representative spots available.
+Those teams are: Accreditation Steering Committee, Budget Development Committee, Facilities Committee, Professional Development Committee, Program Review Committee, Safety and Security Committee, Outcomes Assessment Committee, Student Equity and Acheivement Committee, and Technology Resource Team.
 The SGCC is also represented by 2 members on the College Council, which has the responsibility for the integration of planning for the long-term direction of the college, which includes decisions regarding programs, facilities, financial planning, staffing, and organizational development.
 To become a student team member contact Tyson Huffman.

 Section 72023.5 of the Education Code provides for a student to be a non-voting member of the Board of Trustees.
 The associated student body selects a student to serve as members of a District Steering Committee.
 This committee considers issues and concerns of the district representative and advises the student member of the Board of Trustees who will chair the District Steering Committee.
 Student members are chosen during April and commence the term of office at the first meeting in June.
 Any replacements for student representatives will be made by the associated student body.
 To be eligible a student must be in good standing with their college.
 District employees, other than student employees, are ineligible.